Visual Neuroscience Lab

 3. Optional: removed the noise scans from your functional data

-To start fmriprep, click on the bird symbol at the bottom left on neurodesk, hover neurodesk, then All applications and navigate to fmriprep.
-Select the version of fmriprep that you want to use Starting fmriprep
+To start fMRIprep, click on the bird symbol at the bottom left on neurodesk, hover neurodesk, then All applications and navigate to fmriprep.
+Select the version that you want to use Starting fMRIprep

-First, you need to create some new directories that are necessary for fmriprep to run properly.
-For this, enter the following command (adapt the path(s) if necessary)
+First, you need to create some new directories that are necessary for fMRIprep to run properly.
+For this, enter the following command (adapt the path(s)!)

 mkdir -p /home/jovyan/website/bids/derivatives/fmriprep/sourcedata/freesurfer/